mdatsev/gta_ai/README.md

 # GTA AI

-School project: Making an AI that drives a car in GTA Vice City (Possible to apply to other similar games)
+School project: Making an AI that drives a car in GTA San Andreas (Possible to apply to other similar games)

 Using python with OpenCV and tenserflow as our machine learning backbone.